kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ### Goals

-- The scheduler use `NominatedNodeName` to express where the pod is going to go before actually bound them.
+- The scheduler will use `NominatedNodeName` to express where the pod is going to go before actually binding them.
 - Make sure external components can use `NominatedNodeName` to express where they prefer the pod is going to.
   - Probably, you can do this with a today's scheduler as well.
 This proposal wants to discuss/make sure if it actually works, and then add tests etc.